VictorSK/wp-workshop/README.md

 WP Workshop **requires docker**.
 If you do not have docker, [download docker](https://www.docker.com/products/docker-desktop) and install it on your local machine.

-WP Workshop **requires Ruby only if** you want to use the `bin/sass` utility which utilizes Sass and Bootstrap Ruby Gems to compile Bootstap and custom SCSS.
+WP Workshop **requires Ruby only if** you want to use the `bin/sass` utility which utilizes Sass and Bootstrap Ruby Gems to compile Bootstrap and custom SCSS.

 ## Project Organization